woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

   - Logistic Regression Classifier
   - Multi-layer Perception
   - linearSVC
   - SVM with different kernels
-And two ensemble classifier:
+And also two ensemble classifier:
   - Adaboost with decision tree
   - Bagging  with decision tree